ctrlplusb/easy-peasy/website/docs/docs/tutorial/consuming-state.md

 useStoreState(State => MappedState)
 ```

-The hook accepts a mapping function.
-The mapping function will be provided the state of your [store](/docs/api/store) and should return the slice of state required by your component.
+The hook accepts a `mapState` function.
+The `mapState` function will be provided the state of your [store](/docs/api/store) and should return the slice of state required by your component.

+Any time an update occurs on your [store](/docs/api/store) the `mapState` function will be executed, and if the newly mapped state does not equal the previously mapped state your component will be rendered with the new value.

 ## Refactoring our components

-We will now refactor each of the components that are currently directly importing data from the `src/data.js` file to instead consume our [store](/docs/api/store) state.
+We will now refactor each of the components in our [application](https://codesandbox.io/s/easy-peasy-tutorial-connect-store-1invi) that are directly importing data from the `src/data.js` file to instead consume our [store](/docs/api/store) state.

 > To keep things concise we won't show the full source of the components, instead focusing on the changes that you will need to make within each of them.
 When you see a `...` in the example code, it indicates that some of the source code has been omitted.